haraka/Haraka/docs/CoreConfig.md

   * graceful\_shutdown - (default: false) enable this to wait for sockets on shutdown instead of closing them quickly
   * force_shutdown_timeout - (default: 30) number of seconds to wait for a graceful shutdown
   * smtputf8 - (default: true) advertise support for SMTPUTF8
+  * strict\_rfc1869 - (default: false) Requires senders to conform to RFC 1869 and RFC 821 when sending the MAIL FROM and RCPT TO commands.
+In particular, the inclusion of spurious spaces or missing angle brackets will be rejected.

 * me